Homeless crisis program in McHenry County.

 Information is provided by the McHenry County Crisis Program.
 They are working closely with the Continuum of Care agencies to assist low income and struggling residents in locating the appropriate resources.
 It may range from a shelter to grants for paying a security deposit or first month's rent.
 This, and more, is available when an individual is experiencing homelessness.

 Grants and agencies from the Continuum of Care are working closely with the Crisis Program to create a coordinated assessment for individuals facing eviction or experiencing homelessness in McHenry County.
 As noted, the key service of the Crisis Line will be to give appropriate referrals or direct people to emergency resources, such as a shelter or soup kitchen.
+There are also crisis programs for money to help with housing needs, such as emergency funds for rent arrears.

 The Crisis Program also assists the unemployed or persons who are struggling with mental health or substance abuse.
 This could be caused by a wide variety of reasons, such as domestic violence, a poor social support system, experiencing previous traumatic events, unexpected job loss, or serious legal issues.